ssatosays/prettytable-practice/README.md

 # prettytable-practice
-This repo is practice using prettytable.
+This repo is practice with prettytable.